-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

 Pinbain Burn to Cairn Hill NX19 NX167920 1990 Counsell, D.

 SSSI

 One 1970s record, now thought to be lost, also exists for a more southerly part of the above SSSI in NX19.
+It should be noted that this species was not refound during a dedicated recording trip to the relevant tetrad in 2008, nor in other periodic visits to the area - and there is concern that it may now be lost from the County.